 Each month, the Bureau of Labor Statistics gathers, but does not publish, employment information on 20-24 year olds.
-This article uses BLS data to analyze the May 2013 unemployment situation for bachelor’s degree graduates.
-Unemployment and employment data vary significantly from month to month for this cohort, but over time, trends can be seen.
+This article uses BLS data to analyze the October 2013 unemployment situation for bachelor’s degree graduates.
+Unemployment and employment data can vary significantly from month to month for this cohort, but over time, trends can be seen.

-One factor to consider when assessing the employment situation for recent graduates is that unemployment rates vary significantly by month.
+One factor to consider when assessing the employment situation for recent graduates is that unemployment rates can vary significantly by month.
 However, as the following chart illustrates, the monthly rates do tend to rise and fall in a similar pattern each year: